CenterForOpenScience/scrapi/README.md

 $ invoke harvester harvester-name --start 2015-03-14 --end 2015-03-16
 ```

-Either --start (-s) or --end (-e) can also be used on their own.
+Either --start or --end can also be used on their own.
 Not supplying arguments will default to starting the number of days specified in ```settings.DAYS_BACK``` and ending on the current date.

 If --end is given with no --start, start will default to the number of days specified in ```settings.DAYS_BACK``` before the given end date.